AlexsLemonade/scpca-downstream-analyses/optional-integration-analysis/README.md

 ## Analysis overview

-The data integration analysis workflow provided here can be used to create a single object containing data from multiple libraries.
+The data integration workflow provided here can be used to create a single object containing data from multiple libraries.
 First, the raw and normalized counts data from the original libraries are merged into a single object containing all cells and only shared genes across all libraries.
-Then, batch correction is performed using either [`fastMNN`](https://rdrr.io/github/LTLA/batchelor/man/fastMNN.html) and/or [`harmony`](https://portals.broadinstitute.org/harmony/articles/quickstart.html), and batch corrected PCA and UMAP results are returned in the merged object.
+Then, batch correction is performed using either [`fastMNN`](https://rdrr.io/github/LTLA/batchelor/man/fastMNN.html) and/or [`harmony`](https://portals.broadinstitute.org/harmony/articles/quickstart.html).
+Batch-corrected PCA and UMAP results are added to the merged object.
 The merged objects are useful for exploring and comparing data in a group of single-cell/single-nuclei libraries together.

-There are three main steps of this data integration analysis workflow:
+There are three main steps of this data integration workflow:

 1. **Merge**: The counts data from each of the libraries are first merged into one `SingleCellExperiment` object.
 2. **Integrate**: The merged data is integrated using [`fastMNN`](https://rdrr.io/github/LTLA/batchelor/man/fastMNN.html) and/or [`harmony`](https://portals.broadinstitute.org/harmony/articles/quickstart.html) to obtain batch corrected reduced dimensionality embeddings.